Scottish Place Names

 - Rosebank and Rosebank Station - there are many places in Scotland called Rosebank (in Angus, the Scottish Borders, City of Edinburgh, Dumfries & Galloway, East Dunbartonshire, Fife, Highland, Moray, Orkney Islands, South Lanarkshire and West Lothian).
 The name also occurs in Devon, England but is far more Scottish than English.

 - Stewart's Mill and Stewarttown - there is a Stewarton in Argyll & Bute, Scottish Borders, East Ayrshire and Dumfries & Galloway plus numerous other place names throughout Scotland and parts of England and Northern Ireland that are based on the Scottish surname of Stewart.
-The Stewarts/Stuarts are descended from a Breton, Alan Fitzflaald, the crown of Scotland being brought to his descendants by Walter (1293-1326), fifth Steward of Scotland, whose son became King Robert II.
+The Stewarts/Stuarts are descended from a Breton, Alan Fitzflaald; the crown of Scotland was brought to his descendants by Walter (1293-1326), fifth Steward of Scotland, whose son became King Robert II.
 The last of the Royal Stewarts was Queen Anne (1665-1714).
 The tartan shown here is the Royal Stewart.

 - Tam O'Shanter - Tam O'Shanter is Robert Burns' most famous narrative poem about the problems of bumping into witches at Halloween, particularly when under the influence of drink!
 The neighbourhood takes its name from the Tam O'Shanter Golf Course (Wikipedia article on Tam O'Shanter-Sullivan, retrieved in May 2008).